-One of the interesting findings in the content analysis of the @historiadotid Instagram account is how historical narratives are conveyed through an approach that is adaptive to the characteristics of social media.
+One of the interesting findings in the content analysis of the @historiadotid Instagram account is how historical conveyed through narratives are an adaptive approach that is to the characteristics of social media.
 For example, the content that raised clarification about the photo of Cut Nyak Dhien uploaded on April 24, 2025.